pjmagee/pjmagee/README.md

 # Hello, I'm Patrick👋

-I'm a Software Engineering Lead at LexisNexis Risk Solutions, based in London, UK.
+I'm a Software Engineering Lead at [LexisNexis Risk Solutions](https://risk.lexisnexis.com/) working in Data Services for our [I.C.I.S](https://www.icis.com/) brand covering the commodities and chemicals industry.
 With a passion for technology and a strong background in software development, I thrive in creating innovative solutions and leading teams towards success.

 ## About Me